You are here

 Develop a draft based on your answers to the above questions

-- Be yourself rather than pretending to be the "ideal" applicant.
+- Be yourself rather than trying to be the “ideal” applicant.

-- Tell a "compelling story," particularly in your first paragraph.
-Provide an example of an important part of your "life story" to create a unique statement.
+- Tell a “compelling story” or provide an example of an important part of your “life story” to create a unique statement.

 Finalize your statement

-- Check the application instructions to ensure you have answered any required questions.
+- Check the application instructions to ensure you answered any required questions.

 - Double check spelling, punctuation and grammar.

-- Review your statements carefully.
-Don't make the mistake of sending a statement that says you are "Excited to attend the University of Wisconsin-Madison" when the application is going to UMD.
+- Review your statements carefully Don't make the mistake of sending a personal statement to a graduate school that says you are "Excited to attend the University of Wisconsin-Madison" when the application is going to UMD.
+This can cause your application to automatically be dismissed.